supaapps/supaapps-api-kit-client/README.md

 # supaapps-api-kit-client

 A versatile, type-safe API client designed for TypeScript applications.
-It simplifies making HTTP requests and handling responses with built-in support for authorization and automatic handling of unauthorized access scenarios.
+It simplifies making HTTP requests and handling responses with built-in support for authorization and automatic handling of unauthorized access scenarios, integrates with `supaapps-auth` to handle <b>Automatic Token Refresh</b> and <b>Callbacks</b> when auth fails.

 ## Features